Don’t miss out on the chance to go to church while you serve abroad!

 You can participate in an LDS ward no matter what country you’ll be volunteering in with ILP, but there are a few schools that have a church house (or even have a temple!) close to your school.

 Looking for opportunities for LDS volunteers?
-ILP might be the perfect fit.
+Check out ILP!

 Come fill out an application and see

-International Language Programs isn’t affiliated with the Church of Jesus Christ of Latter Day Saints, many of our volunteers are LDS.
+International Language Programs isn’t affiliated with the Church of Jesus Christ of Latter Day Saints, many of our volunteers are members of the church.
 Oh, and every ILP volunteer agrees to a code of conduct, which means you’ll be traveling around the world with people who share your values.

 Being a volunteer abroad can be a wonderful way to prepare for a mission, be a good transition for return missionaries or just a perfect chance to see your testimony grow.